Accreditations

 c) OSH Coordination in Design and Construction

-- group assignments with oral discussion and reports (60%)
+- Individual project work with discussion and visit reports (60%)

 Authors: